-The Chilean legal framework for data protection can be found in Article 19, No 4 of the Political Constitution of the Republic of Chile, which guarantees that the processing and protection of personal data shall be carried out in the manner, and under the conditions, laid down by law.
-In addition, Chile has a dedicated data protection law, Law No 19,628 on Privacy Protection, which was published in the Official Gazette on 28 August 1999 (hereinafter the Law).
-The current Law is not based on any international instrument on privacy or data protection in force (such as the OECD guidelines, Directive 95/46/EC, the EU General Data Protection Regulation or the European Convention on Human Rights and Fundamental Freedoms).
+The Chilean legal framework for data protection can be found in Article 19, No 4 of the Political Constitution of the Republic of Chile, which guarantees that the processing and protection of personal data will be carried out in the manner, and under the conditions, laid down by law.
+In addition, Chile has a dedicated data protection law, Law No 19,628 on Privacy Protection (the “Law”), which was published in the official gazette on 28 August 1999.
+The current Law is not based on any international instrument on privacy or data protection (such as the OECD guidelines, Directive 95/46/EC, the EU General Data Protection Regulation or the European Convention on Human Rights and Fundamental Freedoms).

-Currently, there is no privacy regulator or data protection authority.
-There is, however, a legal action (habeas data) that data subjects may exercise in the event of a breach of data.
+There is currently no privacy regulator or data protection authority in Chile, although there is a legal action (habeas data) that data subjects may exercise in the event of a breach of data.

-The Law is more than 20 years old, outdated and currently does not comply with international standards, except with regard to the finality principle.
+The Law is more than 20 years old – it is outdated and currently does not comply with international standards, except regarding the purpose principle.
 These are the reasons behind the Bill, which aims to modify the current legal framework on data protection.

 Datos Protegidos and Derechos Digitales are two well-known NGOs in data protection matters.
 Both are dedicated to raising awareness of the importance of protecting personal data by creating various instructions on the subject.

-Currently, the Law does not require the appointment of privacy or data protection officers
+The Law does not currently require the appointment of privacy or data protection officers.

 The processing of personal data may only be carried out if authorised by the Law, authorised by other laws or with the express consent of the data subject.
-If the Law authorises it, there is no need of the express consent of the data subject.
-The Law authorises the processing of personal data:
+If the Law authorises it, however, there is no need for the express consent of the data subject.
+The Law authorises the processing of personal data as follows:

 Currently, there is no exception regarding fulfilment of contract.

-The Law features no application of “privacy by design” or “by default” concepts, does not require the conduct of privacy impact analyses and does not include the need to adopt internal or external privacy policies.
+The Law features no application of “privacy by design” or “by default” concepts; does not require the conduct of privacy, fairness or legitimate impact analyses; and does not include the need to adopt internal or external privacy policies.